 As anyone with dwindling smartphone storage space knows, digital images are growing in size, quality and quantity.
-And this growth seems to be accelerating as technology advances.
+And this growth is accelerating as technology advances.

 With this growth in digital images comes a need for ways to manage them, which is where photo management software systems come in.
-Especially for companies, it appears digital image growth is exponential, so the need for a tool to handle them is crucial.
+Digital image growth is exponential, especially for companies, so the need for a powerful tool is crucial.

 However, the wrong system can be a problem.
 Luckily, this article will make sure you get the right photo management tool to meet all of your specific needs.

 Photo management software systems are comprehensive programs that organize digital photos, making them easy to share.
 Companies with large image libraries use these programs to help their users quickly locate photos, which increases their productivity.
 A photo management tool is like a large photo album that is digital and searchable.

 Photo management software stores digital photos in organized sections inside data libraries, helping users recall specific images when needed.
 The right type of photo program provides unique features that are specific to each user.